theforeman/foreman/.github/PULL_REQUEST_TEMPLATE.md

 <!---

-Thank you for contributing to The Foreman, please read the [following guide](https://www.theforeman.org/contribute.html), in short:
+Thank you for contributing to The Foreman! please read the [following guide](https://www.theforeman.org/contribute.html), in short:

 * [Create an issue](https://projects.theforeman.org/projects/foreman/issues)